RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 Any problem that can be expressed with matrix math is a candidate for GPU acceleration.
 Hardware companies began to pursue new markets for their rapidly improving GPUs, including:

 * Geology.
 Especially petroleum exploration.
-Sound waves are sent into rock formations, the echos are recorded and displayed as images rendered by GPUs.
+Sound waves are sent into rock formations, the echoes are recorded and displayed as images rendered by GPUs.
 Deposits of oil, minerals, water, and other resources are found this way.
 * Autonomous driving.
 GPUs store information about the cars on the road as entries in a matrix.
 From there, GPUs provide data to enable decisions that keep people safe on the road.
 * Medical imaging.
 Anything involving imaging is ripe for acceleration by GPUs.
 * Gaming.
 Faster GPUs make the gaming experience more realistic.
 And when the gamers demand more performance, everybody wins.